RuslanKosarev/FaceNet/README.md

 | Model name      | Results | Training dataset | Architecture |
 |-----------------|---------| -----------------|-------------|
 | [20210124-092137](https://drive.google.com/file/d/1r-B7XeNpPq7PMF7rvi5lTQBhE0-pdtmx/view?usp=sharing) | [20210124-092137](https://github.com/RuslanKosarev/FaceNet/blob/master/models/20210124-092137/logs/20210124-092137.log) | VGGFace2  | [Inception ResNet v1](https://github.com/RuslanKosarev/FaceNet/blob/master/facenet/models/inception_resnet_v1.py) |

+## Organisation of the project
+Project consist of three applications, which excecuted in order of training workflow with yaml configs from the folder /facanet/apps/data.

+## Training workflow
+Clone the repository, set all possibilities with poetry, and cd into the project

+## Prepare data sets
+To train we used VggFace2, and megaface for validation